david-ebert/eigen_derivatives/README.md

 This Matlab package is an implementation of the pseudocode presented in chapter 3 of the PhD thesis

-*Uncertainty Quantification of Elliptic Eigenvalue Problems with Degenerate Eigenvalues*.
+*Uncertainty Quantification of Elliptic Eigenvalue Problems*.
 2026.
 **David Christoph Ebert**.
 University of Bonn.
 doi.org/TBA .